matthiasGmayer/structural-independence-typst/no_residual/main.typ

 &"and" P tilde PP}
 $

-and ask when it is the case that
+and ask when
-$forall P in distributionstimes: X indep_P Y | Z$.
+$forall P in distributionstimes: X indep_P Y | Z$ holds.
 More specifically, we want to characterize this statement uniformly over all choices of $X,Y$ and $Z$ without quantifying over $distributionstimes$.

 #remark[
-The requirement that $P tilde PP$ can be relaxed to $P << PP$.
+The requirement that $P tilde PP$ can be relaxed to $P << PP$ without changing the resulting characterization.
 It is however convenient for calculations to require $P tilde PP$, s.t. $radiv(P,PP)$ can be chosen to be positive.
 The case $P << PP$ follows as a corollary.
 ]